fungusan/Turing_Machine_Simulation_Old/README.md

 This is a super rough implementation on the logic of Turing machine.
 Features like multiple tapes, heads,  rich conditional controls, and signals are not designed nor implemented.

+It is upon demanded from groupmates, I have a need to give an overview of integrating possibility, design document, and seeking for feedbacks.

-As the logic is still in design phrase, without confirming the requirements of frontend side, This logic will be implemented first in C#, upon a full demonstrations, the logic will be transplanted to TypeScript.
+As the logic is still undergoing the design phrase, without confirming the requirements of frontend side, This logic will be implemented first in C#.
+After a full demonstrations, the logic will be transplanted to TypeScript.
 The input I planned for demonstration, will be simply a text file, and a `InputManager.cs` will take over this.

+You can simulate my predefined simulations on one tape, one head, and a super simple algorithm.
+Please note, it does not currently support features beyond that, so don't try to define your own simulation at this moment.

+I'm also sorry to say, I don't have any inline comments for now, but I promise it will be the actual demonstration.

 ## Structure
 The directory you need to focus on is `/TuringMachineLib`.